somayaataee/my-movie-treater-webpage/README.md

-This priject is just for practice.
+This project is just for practice.